andresperez120/underground-music-explorer/README.md

 ---

+## 📦 Data Collection & Smart Thresholds

-## 📦 Data Collection from Last.fm
+### Data Collection from Last.fm
 - **Artist Discovery:** Used Last.fm's `tag.getTopArtists` endpoint to fetch thousands of artists for each genre tag (e.g., 'techno', 'house').
 - **Popularity Metric:** Queried each artist's total listener count using the `artist.getInfo` endpoint.
 - **Genre Tagging:** Collected the top genre tags for each artist.
-- **Underground Definition:** Artists with listener counts below the 75th percentile for their genre are considered "underground" in this project.
 - **Data Storage:** All artist/tag/listener data is stored in `lastfm_artists_with_listeners.csv`.

+### Dynamic Underground Definition
+Rather than using a fixed threshold, the system now employs **genre-specific, dynamic thresholds**:

+- **25th-75th Percentile Band**: "Underground" artists fall between the 25th and 75th percentiles of listener counts within their specific genre
+- **Genre-Aware Intelligence**: What's "underground" in house music (broader appeal) differs significantly from minimal techno (niche appeal)
+- **Smart Filtering**: Ensures every genre has a viable pool of discoverable underground artists
+- **No Impossible Constraints**: Eliminates scenarios where the minimum threshold exceeds the genre's 75th percentile

+**Example**: In house music, underground artists might have 2,000-12,000 listeners, while in minimal, they might have 200-800 listeners.

 ---